nsrr/rasp-documentation/pages/README.md

 |`dx_asd`| Has an ASD diagnosis (1=Y) |
 |`dx_trisomy21`| Has a DS diagnosis (1=Y) |

 Notes:

  - the harmonized covariate set has fewer individuals (the TCH individuals dropped)
  - whereas `nsrrid` in the original set aligns with `NSRRID` in the harmonized set, the EDF IDs in the original set should be ignored: i.e. they do not necessarily align with the actual EDFs the NSRR received from sites: for example, the individual with the IID `P15` has `P15.edf` listed in the original dataset, but it that does not exist: it was actually listed to `P15-2-anon.edf` (selected from `P15-1-annot.edf`,  `P15-2-annot.edf`,  `P15-3-annot.edf` and  `P15-4-annot.edf`).
  - because the original data were distributed to the NSRR at different times, some sites have varying ID schemes between the original and harmonized filesets

-## Known issues
+### Known issues

 The original dataset is presented _as is_: as revealed in the harmonization process and alluded to above, there are a number of issues that must be confronted if working with the original data.

 Since originally harmonizing these RASP studies, we have introduced the Luna `EDF-MINUS` command, which can be used to streamline the creation of standard EDFs from EDF+D files.
 (It will not handle the case of multiple separate _but overlapping_ files, however).
 A simple strategy would be to select EDFs based on the selected harmonized for (for TCH), but retained all channels.
 For GEI, it will be necessary to `--merge` the original EDFs, although this can be easily performed using Luna.

 The harmonized datasets only contain EEG, EOG and EMG signals: analyses of other (e.g. respiratory) signals will necessarily be based on these original data.

-## Methods

-## Data de-identification

-All personally identifiable information (PII) has been removed from the data files by the NSRR team.

-## Data overview

 ## Access and usage restrictions